andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 Benefits of BIDS
 ****************

-1. Reproducibility and Data Sharing: One of the more common issues that can arise for imaging researchers is receiving data from a colleague and not being able to make heads or tails of it: how the data are named and organized do not make intuitive sense to you, finding pertinent information (e.g. Repetition Time) is time-consuming, etc. What transpires is time wasted trying to make sense of the data, leading to needless back and forth with your colleague.
+1. Reproducibility and Data Sharing: One of the more common issues that can arise for imaging researchers is receiving data from a colleague and not being able to make heads or tails of it: how the data are named and organized do not make intuitive sense to you, finding pertinent information (e.g. Repetition Time) is time-consuming, etc. What transpires is time wasted trying to make sense of the data, leading to needless back and forth with colleague(s).
 Thanks to the standarized format of BIDS however, the hassles of data sharing are largely alleviated.
 By extension, improved data sharing allows researchers to better assess and reproduce others’ experimental findings.

 2. Access to “BIDS-apps”: Once converted to BIDS format, data can be applied to software packages that take BIDS-formatted datasets as their input, colloquially referred to as “BIDS-apps”.
 Two of the most common and used apps are MRIQC (a quality control pipeline that generates metrics of your data), and fMRIPrep (a standarized pre-processing pipeline).
 Having access to fMRIPrep is incredibly useful, as labs (and even individuals within a single lab) typically have their own idiosyncratic pre-processing pipelines, which can influence findings in subsequent analyses, and create confusion for others when attempting to re-process the data.
 By having a standarized pipeline such as fMRIPrep, which incorporates different sofware packages (such as FSL, AFNI, ANTs, FreeSurfer, and nipype), datasets across labs/institutions can be pre-processed in a highly reproducible and transparent manner.